-During the state fiscal year 2023, the Boiler Safety Bureau employed 12 field inspectors, two field supervisors, five administrative staff and two senior staff to support more than 50,000 inspections.
+During the state fiscal year 2024, the Boiler Safety Bureau employed 11 field inspectors, two field supervisors, four administrative staff and two senior staff to support an average of over 50,000 inspections per year.
 State inspectors, along with 13 insurance company partners, conducted in-service inspections on boilers, historical exhibition boilers, model/hobby boilers, various types of pressure vessels, repair inspections and pressure equipment accident investigations.
 The Boiler Safety Bureau is a receipt-supported bureau; the fees collected pay for the operation of the bureau and the salaries of the bureau staff.